 So now, 21 years old, I had the option to just take the test, or take a class and finally learn to swim, completing the test at the end of the class.
 I took the class.
 I even got talked into taking the intermediate class rather than the beginners class because I was “so athletic.”
 It turns out that being fit didn’t help much.
 I just didn’t know how to swim.
 A friend described my ‘technique’ as “trying to beat the water out of your way, so you could occupy the cleared space.”
-For the entire semester I went to my next class feeling like a drowned rat.
+For the entire semester, I went to my next class feeling like a drowned rat.
 The game-changer for me was goggles.
-With the ability to see under water my perspective changed.
+With the ability to see underwater my perspective changed.
 I knew where I was.
 My eyes didn’t burn.
 I could relax and focus on breathing at the right time.
-I still had some skills to learn to keep water out of my brain, and to move more effectively through the water, but I wasn’t freaking out.
+I still had some skills to learn to keep water out of my brain and to move more effectively through the water, but I wasn’t freaking out.

-When Paul encourages us to set your hearts on things above, where Christ is seated sometimes we just need that change of perspective.
+When Paul encourages us to set our hearts on things above, where Christ is seated sometimes we just need that change of perspective.
 We need to put on our ‘faith’ goggles so we can see what He sees, the things above our circumstances.
-We don’t ignore our circumstances, or the effect they are having on our souls or bodies, but we look out and up and above to Jesus, seated at the right hand of God victorious and reigning above all.
+We don’t ignore our circumstances or the effect they are having on our souls or bodies, but we look out and up and above to Jesus, seated at the right hand of God victorious and reigning above all.